 The Corporate Tax Planning Law Review: Monaco

 A business income tax (ISB) was introduced in Monaco following the conclusion of a tax treaty with France on 18 May 1963 (the Tax Treaty).
-As further developed, the scope of the ISB is limited compared with corporate income tax regimes applicable in neighbouring jurisdictions, since it is limited to income derived from cross-border commercial and industrial activities, or from the corporate ownership of IP rights.
+The ISB system is territorial.
+However, as described below, the scope of the ISB is more limited than the corporate income tax regimes applicable in neighbouring jurisdictions, since it is limited to income derived from cross-border commercial and industrial activities, or from the corporate ownership of IP rights.
 It should further be noted that the ISB is the only income tax applicable in Monaco.
-No personal income tax on income and gains derived by individuals are applicable in Monaco (to the extent that they do not derive the income from cross-border commercial and industrial activities).
+No personal income tax on income and gains derived by individuals is applicable in Monaco (to the extent that they do not derive the income from cross-border commercial and industrial activities).

 Another specificity of the Monegasque jurisdiction is that the constitution of corporations or other business companies or partnerships whose shares are not fully held by Monegasque citizens are subject to the delivery of a prior authorisation by the Monegasque Ministry of State.

-In this respect, the current practice of the Monegasque government does not allow for the constitution of pure holding companies, the sole purpose of which is to hold and manage the shares of its subsidiaries and that does not carry out any operating activities.
-This practice, combined with a lack of flexibility of Monegasque corporate law, has a major impact on the corporate planning of Monaco-based businesses, in particular those wishing to develop themselves internationally, which are, as a result, encouraged to constitute their holding companies abroad.
+In this respect, the current practice of the Monegasque government does not allow for the incorporation of pure holding companies, the sole purpose of which is to hold and manage the shares of their subsidiaries and not carry out any operating activities.
+This practice, combined with a lack of flexibility of Monegasque corporate law, has a major impact on the corporate planning of Monaco-based businesses, in particular, the companies wishing to develop activities internationally are, as a result, encouraged to constitute their holding companies abroad.

-The main recent change affecting the rules governing the ISB is the reduction of the ISB rate from 31 per cent to 28 per cent for fiscal years beginning as from 1 January 2020.
-It will be further reduced progressively to 25 per cent by 2022.
+The main recent change affecting the rules governing the ISB is the reduction of the ISB rate to 26.5 per cent for fiscal years beginning 1 January 2021.
+It will be further reduced to 25 per cent by 2022.

 i Entity selection and business operations